2021-22 Annual Report (text version)

 ⁵ Maria Wilton’s term ended on 30 June 2022 and Ms Wilton was reappointed from 7 July 2022 to 30 September 2024.

 Chairman Appointed 29 April 2021.

-Leon Allen is acting as Under Treasurer of Queensland Treasury, a role he has held since May 2021.
-Mr Allen joined Queensland Treasury in May 2020 as Deputy Under Treasurer with responsibility for economic, fiscal and commercial policy.
+Leon Allen was appointed Under Treasurer of Queensland Treasury in September 2021.
+He joined as Deputy Under Treasurer, Queensland Treasury in May 2020 with responsibility for economic, fiscal and commercial policy.

 BBUS (BANKING AND FIN), GRAD CERT POLICY ANALYSIS

 Appointed 19 November 2020.

 Tenure to 30 June 2025.